davidgrosman/FinalProject-HybridRenderer/README.md

 - 5086 triangles and 15258 vertices
 - 7 materials: 3 refractive surfaces and 4 diffuse surfaces
 - 3 refractive spheres and 7 diffuse objects
+- Framerate is capped at 60FPS for all tests
 - Tested on Microsoft Windows 10 Home, Microsoft Visual Studio 2015, target x64, i7-4790 CPU @ 3.60GHz 12GB, GTX 980 Ti

 **1. Far scene.** Camera is at -30.0f Z unit away